How to Replace a Glass Screen on a Mobile Phone

 Step 2: Loosening the Phone Glass

 The glass screen is held in place by strong glue.
 Apply heat to the glass, using either a hair dryer or a heat gun, to melt the adhesive so that the glass can be removed.
 The heat must be directed at the edges of the glass until it starts to loosen.
 Once the adhesive loosens, slide the plastic prying tool (or playing card) between the top of the glass and the frame of the phone.
 Next, take the wire or floss (or for larger ipad / tablets a putty knife) and slide it into the gap that the plastic tool opens up.
 When the glue has sufficiently softened by the heat, the wire will easily slide from the top of the phone to the bottom, separating the glass screen from the LCD.
 Insert the picks as you go to keep the screen separated.
 This may take a few attempts so be patient.

 Tip: Do not force or pry your screen apart.
 Heating the adhesive allows the screen to be separated.
 Using extreme force to pry the screen off can damage LCD and digitizer.
 A Full LCD Touch Screen is the easiest DIY repair.

 Step 3: Cleaning and Preparing the LCD

-Lift away the glass screen, revealing the LCD beneath.
-You will need to clean this display with a microfiber cloth to remove any dust or traces of adhesive.
-Once the LCD is completely clean, strips of double-sided tape should be applied to each edge.
+Lift up the glass screen, revealing the LCD beneath.
+You will need to clean this display to remove any dust or traces of adhesive.
+Use microfiber cloth, goo gone or essential oils to remove the glue and tape from the last display.
+Once the LCD is completely clean, strips of double-sided adhesive tape should be applied to each edge.
 This tape will hold the new glass screen in place.

 Step 4: Applying Adhesive